ariztriz/hello-world/README.md

 # hello-world
-this is my first visit to GitHub very pleased to be with people open-minded!
+This is my first visit to GitHub and I am very pleased to be with people open-minded!